michaelsimonelli/qoinbase-q/README.md

 Once initialized, the market and order libraries are accessed via the **.mkt** and **.ord** namespaces, respectively.

-#### Market Data Library
+### Market Data Library
-Useful functions to query and interact with public market data
+This library contains Useful q functions to query and interact with public market data.

 **getCurrencies**